magneticio/vamp.io/content/documentation/using vamp/v0.9.4/workflows.md

 * Kibana - supports the easy creation of Kibana dashboards.
 * Allocation - calculates resource usage (CPU, memory)

+{{< note title="System breeds" >}}
+The breeds listed below are required by system workflows and should not be deleted:

+* allocation
+* health
+* kibana
+* metrics
+* vamp-workflow-javascript
+{{< /note >}}

 You can create your own workflows using Node JS based scripts running inside a Vamp workflow agent container, or use another language of preference - create an application or script that accesses the Vamp API and build it into a Docker container to be deployed by Vamp.
+Vamp tracks all revisions made to workflows and breeds, so you can check back and compare the current version against a previous version.

 ## Schedules